San Juan Island: Infrastructure

+Media

+San Juan Island has a number of weekly newspapers and two online daily news sites: the San Juan Islander and the Island Guardian.

+Tourism

+The Island is dotted with numerous farms, and is a tourist-driven economy.
+The island hosts two substantial marinas, one in Friday Harbor, the other in Roche Harbor.
+Both count tall ships and large yachts as frequent visitors.

 It has several attractions including The Whale Museum; a contemporary Art Museum building completed in 2015; the San Juan Community Theatre; the Sculpture Park (near Roche Harbor); the San Juan Historical Museum; and Lime Kiln Point State Park where visitors can watch orca pods swim by.
-Lime Kiln Park is so named because it housed a lime kiln and is home to the historic Lime Kiln Light.
-Camping is also available around the island.

 Schools

 Public schools are operated by the San Juan Island School District #149.
 It operates four schools: Friday Harbor Elementary School, Friday Harbor Middle School, Friday Harbor High School, Griffin Bay Schools (alternative high school, parent-partner home school program, online courses, and virtual school), and Stuart Island School (K-8).
 There are also two privately operated schools.